joomla-collab/tpl_starter_bootstrap_4/readme.md

 This template has no styling.
 It simply installs a basic template with Bootstrap 4, which it loads from a CDN.
 (to do.
 Fallback to local if remote is not available or fall back to alternate CDN)

-If you want the SCSS to work you will need a plugin, I choose [https://extensions.joomla.org/extension/scss-compiler/](https://extensions.joomla.org/extension/scss-compiler/)
+If you want the SCSS to work you will need a plugin, I chose [https://extensions.joomla.org/extension/scss-compiler/](https://extensions.joomla.org/extension/scss-compiler/)

 ## What now